Let’s waste less at Christmas! Packing Christmas away

 Check with Leicestershire County Council regarding recycling and household waste sites.

-Please check with your District / Borough Council for updates relating to kerbside waste collection services.
+Please check with your District / Borough Council to see if there are any arrangements for tree collections and for any changes to kerbside collection services over the festive period.